stomp/stomp-spec/src/stomp-specification-1.1.md

 on a `SUBSCRIBE` frame.
 The user defined headers MUST be passed through in the `MESSAGE` frame.

-If the server cannot successfully process the `SEND` frame frame for any reason, the server MUST send the client an `ERROR` frame and disconnect the client.
+If the server cannot successfully process the `SEND` frame for any reason, the server MUST send the client an `ERROR` frame and disconnect the client.

 ### SUBSCRIBE